Family holidays in Italy have it all. Italy is the quintessential family destination.

-True to Quivertree’s travel ethos, when planning family holidays in Italy we do not follow the crowds through the major sights and cities, from one tourist attraction to the next.
-Instead we plan your family vacation by focusing on unspoiled Puglia in the south, Italy’s best-kept secret.
+True to Quivertree’s travel ethos, when planning family holidays in Italy we do only not visit the major sights and cities, we also include several hidden gems of the country less well known to travelers!
+We love the hidden glory of Tuscany and neighboring Umbria, cycle on deserted olive grove paths in Southern Puglia or meander through magnificent, historic Sicily.
 This is the real Italy – where Italians go on vacation and where you’ll interact with locals and not tourists.
-Puglia abounds with gorgeous coastlines, silver olive groves, nightly summer festivals, and of course, fantastic food!
-You’ll chat to locals on benches and string chairs outside their houses, listen to taranta, the local folk music, or join in the summer party.
+These regions abound with gorgeous coastlines, silver olive groves, nightly summer festivals, and of course, fantastic food!
+You’ll chat to locals on benches and string chairs outside their houses, listen to local folk music, or join in the summer party!

-Delicious local cuisine such as polenta in the North and zeppola (doughnuts usually topped with powdered sugar) in Puglia—Italian food is so much more than pizza!
+Delicious local cuisine such as polenta in the North and zeppola (doughnuts usually topped with powdered sugar) in the South—Italian food is so much more than pizza!

 On your family vacation in Italy, we’ll immerse ourselves in the local lifestyle with cooking courses (including shopping in local markets and feasting on the results afterwards!), or do bike tours through little towns, villages and fruit orchards.
-Or you may just prefer to bask in the sun on some of Puglia’s famous beaches with clear turquoise waters.
-You’ll stay in the unique beehived shaped houses (trulli) that dot the area, 15th century convents converted into B&B’s or sumptuous modern villas.
-Between ancient castles, brilliantly whitewashed towns, the spectacular coastal area, the Gargano and the most stunning countryside, this will be a family holiday in Italy to remember!
+Or you may just prefer to bask in the sun on some of Sicily’s famous beaches with clear turquoise waters.
+In Puglia you may stay in the unique beehived shaped houses (trulli) that dot the area or 15th century Tuscan convents converted into boutique B&B’s.
+Wander through the narrow alleyways of medieval Tuscan towns or picture perfect Siracusa; marvel at ancient wonders or just lose yourself in the exuberance of local life!
+A trip to Italy is a family holiday to remember!

 Sightseeing in Italy

-Of course we recognize Italy’s other attractions.
-We’ll organize your stay in Rome, the eternal city, and provide a full itinerary including the Colosseum, Forum, Vatican, Pantheon and more but we’ll add our insider knowledge enabling you to discover even more family travel gems.
+Of course we recognize Italy’s more well known attractions.
+With gelato making lessons in Rome, kayaking in Venice or hiking the epic Via Francigena in Tuscany, we’ll add our insider knowledge enabling you to discover even more family travel gems.
 You may not want to travel anywhere else after experiencing Quivertree’s Italy!

-- Alberobello, Locorotondo and Martina Franca – stay in a trullo in these towns resembling mini urban sprawls for gnomes or smurfs;
+- Alberobello, Locorotondo and Martina Franca – stay in a beehive trullo in these blindingly whitewashed towns;

-- Lecce – the “Florence of the South” will wow you with its exuberant baroque architecture;
+- Modica, Noto, Taormina, Ragusa – so many Sicilian twons will wow you with its exuberant baroque architecture;

 - Beaches – miles and miles of white sand beaches and water so blue it will hurt your eyes;